alexwbaule/telegramopenwrt/README.md

 * cam_mv: Move the camera arround.
 * cam_shot: Get a Pic from the camera.
 * cam_vdo: Get a 25 seconds record from a camIP.
+* chromego_add: Include to a user in chromego, a word to be used in permissions (block url/youtube channel/etc).
+* chromego_del: Remove a word from a user in chromego to be used in permissions (block url/youtube channel/etc).
+* chromego_list: List all permissions in chromego (block url/youtube channel/etc).
 * fw_add: Block a hostname using a deny rule in firewall, if append time to command will block from 23:00 to 8:00
 * fw_delete: Remove a hostname from a deny firewall rule, if hostname is empty, will remove all rules created by this bot.
 * fw_disable: Disable a firewall rule.